SmartContractSecurity/SWC-registry/README.md

 [![Discord](https://img.shields.io/discord/481002907366588416.svg)](https://discord.gg/qcNvR2r)

-The Smart Contract Weakness Classification Registry is an implementation of the weakness classification scheme proposed in [EIP-1470](https://github.com/ethereum/EIPs/issues/1469).
+The Smart Contract Weakness Classification Registry (SWC Registry) is an implementation of the weakness classification scheme proposed in [EIP-1470](https://github.com/ethereum/EIPs/issues/1469).
 It is loosely aligned to the terminologies and structure used in the Common Weakness Enumeration ([CWE](https://cwe.mitre.org)) while overlaying a wide range of weakness variants that are specific to smart contracts.

 The goals of this project are as follows:

-- Provide a straight forward way to classify security issues in smart contract systems.
+- Provide a straightforward way to classify security issues in smart contract systems.
 - Define a common language for describing security issues in smart contract systems' architecture, design, or code.
 - Serve as a way to train and increase performance for smart contract security analysis tools.